Microsoft text-to-speech voices: Windows Vista and Windows 7

 Beginning with Windows Vista and Windows 7, Microsoft Anna is the default English voice.
 It is a SAPI 5-only female voice and is designed to sound more natural than Microsoft Sam.
 Microsoft Streets & Trips 2006 and later install the Microsoft Anna voice on Windows XP systems for the voice-prompt direction feature.
 There are no male voices shipping with Windows Vista and Windows 7, and neither Microsoft Mike or Mary will work on Windows 7.

 A female voice called Microsoft Lili that replaces the earlier male SAPI 5 voice "Microsoft Simplified Chinese" is available in Chinese versions of Windows Vista and Windows 7.
 It can also be obtained in non-Chinese versions of Windows 7 or Vista by installing the Chinese language pack.

 In 2010, Microsoft released the newer Speech Platform compatible voices for Speech Recognition and Text-to-Speech for use with client and server applications.
 These voices are available in 26 languages and can be installed on Windows client and server operating systems.
 Speech Platform voices, unlike SAPI 5 voices, are female-only; no male voices were ever released.

 Windows 8 and Windows 8.1

 In Windows 8, there are three new client (desktop) voices - Microsoft David (US male), Hazel (UK female) and Zira (US female) which are intended to sound more natural than Microsoft Anna.
 The server versions of these voices are available via the above-mentioned Speech Platform for operating systems earlier than Windows 8.
 Other voices are available for specific language versions of either Windows 8 or Windows 8.1.

-Unlike Windows 7 or Vista, one cannot use any third-party program for Microsoft Anna because there is no Anna Voice API for download (especially since there was never a SAPI 4 version of Microsoft Anna).
+Unlike Windows 7 or Vista, one cannot use any third-party program for Microsoft Anna because there is no official Anna Voice API for download (especially because Microsoft Anna was only available in SAPI 5 and no SAPI 4 version of the voice exists).